GitJuski/Linux-servers/h3-GJ(In progress).md

 # Introduction

 In assignment x by Tero (Karvinen 2024) I'm going to summarize two different posts.
 These posts are "name-based virtual host support" (Apache s.a) at [https://httpd.apache.org/docs/2.4/vhosts/name-based.html](https://httpd.apache.org/docs/2.4/vhosts/name-based.html) and "name based virtual hosts on apache - multiple websites to single IP address" (Karvinen 2018) at [https://terokarvinen.com/2018/04/10/name-based-virtual-hosts-on-apache-multiple-websites-to-single-ip-address/](https://terokarvinen.com/2018/04/10/name-based-virtual-hosts-on-apache-multiple-websites-to-single-ip-address/).
 The other assignment is divided into smaller subtasks.
 These will be done on a Linux system.
 I used a Linux distribution called Debian on a virtual machine.
-The hypervisor I used Virtualbox as the hypervisor.
+I used Virtualbox as the hypervisor.

 # Name-based virtual host support summed up